Biology (BIO)

 In this second course of the general biology series we introduce the diversity of life in the context of evolutionary theory, studying biological processes at levels of organization ranging from populations to ecosystems.
 Laboratory exercises emphasize scientific methods, hypothesis testing, data interpretation, and writing.
 These exercises include surveys of major groups of organisms and dissections.
 Lecture and laboratory.
 Can be taken concurrently with BIO-250.

 Students will gain proficiency with basic biological skills that will be further developed in upper-division biology courses.
 These skills include hypothesis development, experimental design and execution, analyzing and presenting data, scientific record-keeping, communication and library research skills, methods and units of scientific measurement, and lab safety.
+In addition, students will explore career options, identify post-baccalaureate goals, create a resume, and develop academic and career plans.
 Can be taken concurrently with BIO-201 or BIO-202.

 BIO-300A.
 Foods And Drugs: Biology And Society.
 3 Hours.